sidecartridge/sidecart-site-dev-docs/sidecartridge-multidevice/userguide.md

 {{ site.FIRMWARE_BETA_VERSION }}
 {: .label .label-purple }

 As of Beta release v0.0.15, the Multi-device introduces the capability to adjust a range of network settings, designed to aid in diagnosing and resolving Wi-Fi and other network-related challenges.
-These settings are accessible through the **[C. SidecarT Configuration](/sidecartridge-multidevice/parameters/)** menu.
+These settings are accessible through the **[C. Multi-device Configuration](/sidecartridge-multidevice/parameters/)** menu.

 ### Viewing Network Status